Team Essex Volleyball Club

-Team Essex VC is a volleyball team based in Chelmsford, Great Britain since 2013.
+Team Essex Volleyball Club is a volleyball team based in Chelmsford, Great Britain since 2013.
 The club consists of a men's teams and a women's team that play in Volleyball England's English National Volleyball League.
-The Men's 1st team play in Volleyball England's Division 1.
-The Women's 1st team play in Division 2.
+The Men's 1st team play in Volleyball England's Super League.
+The Women's 1st team play in Division 1.
+Subsequently, TEVC have a Men's and Women's team that also play in Division 3.